What Does It Mean When Check Engine Light Turns On

 What does the check engine light mean?

-Check Engine Light comes on when your car’s On-Board Diagnostic (OBD) system has detected an engine problem, emission leak, or transmission problem.
+The check engine light comes on when your car’s Onboard Diagnostic (OBD) system detects an engine problem, emission leak, or transmission problem.

 The YOUCANIC Full System Scanner can read and clear fault codes through every control module of a Mercedes-Benz.

-A fault code will be present in the Engine Control Unit (ECU) memory and easily retrieved with an OBD2 scanner.
+A fault code will be in the Engine Control Unit (ECU) memory and can be easily retrieved with an OBD-II scanner.

 Symptoms